Save yourself a lot of time and headache: before you dive into building your new website, think through a high-level website plan.

 The purpose of this guide is to prepare you to create your website.

-In order to best illustrate the process, I’ll walk you through how I did it for one of my undeveloped websites, SelfTeach.com.
+In order to best illustrate the process, we’ll walk you through how we did it for one of our undeveloped websites, SelfTeach.com.
 This is a content-driven website, so there is a heavy emphasis on written content.

-If you take a look at my initial plan here, you’ll see it isn’t very extensive.
+If you take a look at our initial plan here, you’ll see it isn’t very extensive.
 It doesn’t need to be!
-This was just a quick brainstorm of what I think I’ll need for the website.
-It took me 20 minutes to think through.
+This was just a quick brainstorm of what we think we’ll need for the website.
+It took us 20 minutes to think through.

 Remember, you do not need to get this perfect.
 The point here is not to develop a perfect plan, but rather to equip yourself to get started building your website.
 Once you get into the weeds, the plan will evolve with you.